Skip to content

 • Slight fan noise on higher settings

-For the temperature problem specifically, aggregated reviews from menopausal women consistently point to active cooling rather than passive bedding alone.
+For the temperature problem specifically, detailed reviews from menopausal women consistently point to active cooling rather than passive bedding alone.
 The BedJet 3 is an air-based climate system that pushes temperature-controlled air between your sheets — cool in summer, warm in winter — and it has a dedicated following among women whose hot flashes were severe enough to destroy sleep.

 What buyers consistently like